 Computer Monitors do not all display colors exactly alike.
 Matching a color from our color wheel, as it is being displayed on your computer's monitor, although this may appear to be an exact match, could in fact be only relatively close to what you are matching because of this.

-If a wallpaper or border pattern matches
+If a wallpaper , border or fabric pattern matches

 your color exactly, we will naturally show you that or those patterns.